≡ Menu

 With this information, you can see how serious the health issue can be, which is why it plays a vital role in those seeking life insurance with diabetes.

-So the first question will often be ‘is life insurance for diabetics even possible?’ and the short answer to this would be ‘yes, of course’.
+So the first question will often be, ‘Is life insurance for diabetics even possible?’ and the short answer would be, ‘Yes, of course.’

-However, the process will be very different depending on whether you choose to go for a medical exam or choose to go the life insurance no medical exam route.
+However, the process will be very different depending on whether you choose to go for a medical exam or the life insurance no medical exam route.

 Diabetic Life Insurance WITH a Medical Exam

-If you want the best rates possible, you will need to choose from among the most diabetic friendly top rated life insurance companies.
+If you want the best rates, you must choose among the most diabetic-friendly top-rated life insurance companies.

 Most of these companies require a medical exam to obtain the best rates because it enables the insurer to learn as much about you and your health as possible.
-With the help of a physician, your medical records will be assessed as the underwriter uses this information to help determine how likely you are to pass away in the near future.
+With the help of a physician, your medical records will be assessed as the underwriter uses this information to help determine how likely you are to pass away shortly.

-With diabetes, it is important to understand that every case is unique and most life insurance providers will ask a number of questions to ascertain what coverage they can offer.
+With diabetes, it is essential to understand that every case is unique, and most life insurance providers will ask several questions to ascertain what coverage they can offer.

 Some basic questions…